Welcome to the Membership Application Process for SDBP

 International Members

-SDBP warmly welcomes members from the international Developmental -Behavioral Pediatrics community as regular members.
+SDBP warmly welcomes members from the international Developmental-Behavioral Pediatrics community as regular members.
 International members are eligible to vote and hold office in SDBP.
 New member applications should be accompanied by an up-to-date curriculum vitae, and proof of residence outside the United States of America.
+Additionally, members from low and lower middle-income economies as classified by the World bank are eligible for discounted membership dues under the Lower Income Economies (LIE) category.
+For an accurate list of these economies, please click here.

 Trainee/Recent Graduate Membership

-Pediatric residents and students can also apply for non-voting membership with a cv/resume and a letter from their program director/university verifying a special interest in developmental-behavioral pediatrics.
+Pediatric residents and students can also apply for trainee membership with a CV and a letter from their program director/university verifying a special interest in developmental-behavioral pediatrics.

-Emeritus Membership: A member with at least eight (8) years of regular membership may be granted Emeritus Status after age 70.
+A member with at least eight (8) years of regular membership may be granted Emeritus Status after age 70.
 Emeritus Members do not have the right to vote or hold elected office and are released from the responsibility of paying dues.
-Emeritus members can continue to receive the subscription to the Society's online journal (JDBP) at a nominal rate.
+Emeritus members will continue to receive the subscription to the Society's online journal (JDBP).
 Emeritus membership status is granted by sending a request to the Secretary-Treasurer.